Updated tuning 2.0!

-After a month and a half, they told me that the updated versions of VG4 and DH3 were ready and that they were able to implement some of the changes I suggested within the confinements of the original driver setup.
+After a month and a half, they told me that the updated versions of VG4 and DH3 were ready and that they were able to implement some of the changes I had suggested, within the confinements of the original driver setup.
 A few weeks later, I received a package with minty fresh VG4 and DH3 samples.
 Since then, I’ve been using them regularly in my tests with other IEMs as well as my daily rotation of IEMs that I use for listening to music and am happy to report that they were able to tune out the problematic peak in the sibilance region as well as refine the overall sound signature for the better.
 More on this in the sound analysis section.

 Disclaimer #2 – This review is of the updated VG4 tuning and might not add up to reviews other people have done previously.
 Also, all the pointers and advice I gave to BGVP were absolutely FREE of charge.
 BGVP re-tuned this all by themselves with some inputs from me.
 I had no idea how these were going to turn out until I got them back.
 I also purposefully tried hard not to let any of this influence my review in any way.
 But still, take this review with a pinch of salt.
 Haha.

 Note – If you decide on getting the VG4, make sure you check and ask the seller for the new updated VG4 and not the older one before purchasing.
 I wish they had named it version 2 or something similar.